lucazffz/nemu/README.md

 Nemu is using [Raylib](https://www.raylib.com/) as its media layer, which is statically linked into the binary.
 It is included within Odin's vendor collection, so no need to install it separately.

+**Nix**: If you are using Nix, just run `nix develop` after cloning the repository to enter a development environment with all dependencies installed.

 Clone the repository and enter the directory.
 ```
 git clone https://github.com/lucazffz/nemu